ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 - Video and audio stream handling;
 - Logic for: AFK, FreezeFrames, Mic, TURN, SDP.

-### Pixel Streaming Frontend UI
+### Pixel Streaming frontend UI

-NPM package for the Pixel Streaming UI frontend consumed by SPS is located [here](https://www.npmjs.com/package/@epicgames-ps/lib-pixelstreamingfrontend-ui-ue5.4).
+The NPM package for the Pixel Streaming UI frontend consumed by SPS is located [here](https://www.npmjs.com/package/@epicgames-ps/lib-pixelstreamingfrontend-ui-ue5.4).

 It contains the following functionality: